Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

   - import our `scss` files directly in the components.
     That really __helps me separate__ concerns about __what a Component__ should __do and how is it displayed__
     and __I really liked to have the styles living next to my markup__
-- I didn't want any `@babel/register` in my server code, because it might have performance cost so:
+- I didn't want any `@babel/register` in my server code because it might have performance cost so:
   __build also the server code with webpack__
+  And that will also allow me to replace some files when needed

 ### server